dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

-`height`: The pixel value that stands for the height of the `DCEFrame` image.
+`height`: The pixel value that stands for the height of the image.

 ## setStrides

-Set the pixel stride length of the `DCEFrame` object.
+Set the pixel stride length of the image.

 ```java
 void setStrides(int[] strides)